 The Early Career Impact prize recognises and celebrates an individual or team of early career researchers who have been pioneers in medical research to improve the wider research environment and culture.

-The prize will shine a light on the leadership and dedication our early career researchers are providing to transform and support the research system of the future and reward the achievements that often go unrecognised.
+The prize will shine a light on the leadership and dedication that early career researchers are providing to transform and support the research system of the future and reward the achievements that often go unrecognised.

 Nominations will be accepted from representatives of: